 It’s generally agreed that a French press is best used with coarsely ground coffee and water just under boiling temperature.
 Allow three to five minutes of immersion time, and you have a decent cup of coffee.

 As you may already know, the larger the grind size, the longer it takes to extract all the flavors.
-So if you use a fine grind, the same amount of steep time will produce an over-extracted cup of coffee.
+So if you use grind, the same amount of steep time will produce an over-extracted cup of coffee.